Senior Project ManagerSee Bio..

 Steven BaumgartnerSee Bio..

 Steven Baumgartner is an engineer, planner and urban systems strategist widely recognized for delivering creative, value-led district, campus and city solutions for an ever-changing world.
 He is a principal at SmithGroup in Pittsburgh.
 In his role he connects the technical world of complex urban systems with people-based solutions.
 He specializes in integrated infrastructure planning, energy and water strategy, and sustainability and resiliency framework development and implementation.
 With a background in mechanical and energy engineering, he offers expertise in of energy analysis, climate action planning and sustainable system design through a number of projects in various stages of project planning, design and construction.
-Steven is an Adjunct Professor at Carnegie Mellon University and is a member of both ULI’s Sustainable Development Council and Van Alen Institute’s Climate Council.
+Steven is a member of both ULI’s Sustainable Development Council and Van Alen Institute’s Climate Council.

 Uwe BrandesSee Bio..